enr1xo/deepcsdf-ventricles-MRI/README.md

 - `--compute_chamfer`, `-chd`  and `--compute_lddmm`, `-lddmm`
   Compute chamfer and/or LDDMM metric, results are always saved to `.parquet` files if computed

+This will process all the anatomies (patients) specified in the test split.

 **Example** : reconstruct and save surfaces, then save screenshot of plots off screen and computed chamfer distance values
 ```bash